 Also, you should always hold the baby upright and burp them to help get any CO2 out (rather than lay them down ) because then the CO2 will push stomach contents up during a battle event and out, i.e. "vomit”.

 With each dose, there will be less acid (hence less CO2 “The Acid Battle”).
 By three or four days the acid will be greatly reduced.
 Unfortunately, the treatment of acid reflux in infants is not a one size fits all treatment.
-But with guidance and TummyCare Max® it can be amazingly effective.
+But with guidance of our on staff pediatrician and TummyCare Max® it can be amazingly effective.

 How long with the battle last?
 It depends on whether the PPI dose is sufficient to block enough acid.
 Although it may be difficult in the beginning when you start to control the acid stick with your dosing regimen.
 It's also very important to take time to burp your baby.
 That will get any CO2 (acid) out of the stomach.
 Then, and only then, would you lay them down.
 After a few days of consistancy the acid is blocked sufficiently by the PPI and the burping is greatly reduced.